AssetFetch/spec/spec.md

 ### Unlocking (Optional)
 The provider MAY allow any user to download any asset for free and without authentication or restrictions, but it MAY also require payment for an asset.
 To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access the files associated with their components.
-Unlocking can happen with varying degrees of granularity, either in one go for an entire asset, only for specific implementations or even on a component-by-component basis.
+Unlocking works by linking individual components to an "unlocking request" (i.e. purchase).
+This mapping can be 1-to-1 where every component has its own unlocking query (for example for a texturing website that charges users individually for every texture map they download) or 1-to-many where one unlocking query is unlocking many different components (for example on a 3D website where purchasing a model usually unlocks all available model files and textures at once).

 When responding with the implementation list the provider MAY withhold certain datablocks related to downloading from the implementation's components.
-If it does that, then it MUST instead provide two additional datablocks describing one or multiple "unlocking queries" that the client can perform (along with their prices) and a query for how to obtain the actual download link after unlocking the resource.
+If it does that, then it MUST instead provide a list of possible unlocking queries, the mapping between components and unlocking queries and queries to receive the previously withheld download information for every component after the unlocking has happened.

-The client SHOULD then present the required unlocking action (along with the accompanying charges to their account) to the user.
+The client SHOULD then present the required unlocking queries (along with the accompanying charges to) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly temporarily generated) download links.
+If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly ephemeral) download links.
+It should be noted that the AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, like the provider's website.

 ### Downloading and Handling
 After choosing a suitable implementation and unlocking all of it's datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.